 (1) Purpose.
 This section sets forth the requirements for reporting a release or threatened release of a hazardous substance to the environment that may pose a threat to human health or the environment.

 (2) Applicability and timing.
-Except as provided under (a) of this subsection, within ninety days of discovering a release or threatened release of a hazardous substance to the environment that may pose a threat to human health or the environment, an owner or operator must report the release to Ecology.
-All other persons are encouraged to report such a release to Ecology.
+Except as provided under (a) of this subsection, within 90 days of discovering a release or threatened release of a hazardous substance to the environment that may pose a threat to human health or the environment, an owner or operator must report the release to ecology.
+All other persons are encouraged to report such a release to ecology.

 (a) Exemptions.
 An owner or operator does not need to report the following releases under this section:

-(i) A release previously reported to Ecology in fulfillment of a reporting requirement in this chapter or in another law or regulation, including a release previously reported to Ecology under chapter 173-360A WAC;
+(i) A release previously reported to ecology in fulfillment of a reporting requirement in this chapter or in another law or regulation, including a release previously reported to ecology under chapter 173-360A WAC;

 (ii) A release from a heating oil tank previously reported to PLIA under WAC 374-45-030;